Little Rock Motorcycle Accident Lawyer

 Motorbike crashes are commonly caused by factors beyond the rider’s control, like bad road conditions, faulty or defective parts, other drivers, or other bikers.
 If another party’s negligence caused you to be injured in a motorcycle accident, you are likely entitled to compensation.
 In fact, even if you might be partially at fault, you may still be able to recover.

-Why Are Motorcycle Accidents So Dangerous?
+GET A FREE CASE REVIEWWhy Are Motorcycle Accidents So Dangerous?

 Motorcyclists are more likely to suffer devastating injuries or death because they don’t have the same types of protection as the occupants of cars or trucks.
 Even when motorcyclists wear helmets and safety gear, they are often thrown from the motorcycle or pinned between the motorcycle and another vehicle, resulting in catastrophic injuries.
 Approximately 75 percent of motorcycle accidents involve a larger, passenger vehicle, and nearly half of all fatalities are caused by collisions between motorcyclists and passenger vehicles.